Personal Radio Use and Cancer

 Published on 26th December 2018 in the British Journal of Cancer, this is our first analysis of whether there is a correlation between the use of the Airwave radio system and the long term risk of cancer to its users.
 You can view and download the paper here.

 Because the paper is published in a scientific journal and is aimed at an audience of scientific professionals, some of the language is necessarily technical.
 However, the conclusions drawn and the short discussion should still be accessible to a lay audience.
-In case it isn't, we've drawn out what we think are likely to be the main questions Airwave users are likely to want to ask.
-These are below.
+In case it isn't, we've drawn out what the main questions we think Airwave users will want to ask.

 Why did you study TETRA in terms of cancer risk?
 What's already known about radio frequency devices and cancer risk?

-The International Agency for Research on Cancer has classified radiofrequency radiation (e.g. from mobile phones) as possibly carcinogenic [potential to cause cancer] to humans based mainly on studies of prolonged (>10 years) use of mobile phones among brain cancer cases compared with controls.
+The International Agency for Research on Cancer has classified radio-frequency radiation (e.g. from mobile phones) as possibly carcinogenic (has the potential to cause cancer) to humans based mainly on studies of prolonged (>10 years) use of mobile phones among brain cancer cases compared with controls.
 TETRA radio operates at a different frequency to mobile phones and has not been studied in terms of cancer risk.
-The Home Office commissioned an investigation into TETRA radio use and health outcomes (including cancers) among the UK police forces in 2004.
+The Home Office commissioned an investigation into TETRA radio use and health outcomes (including cancers) among the UK police forces in 2003.

 How did you determine TETRA use?

-We focused on personal radio use, which is the most commonly used TETRA device in the police forces.
-For the participants uniquely linked to a specific personal radio device, we retrieved the call duration for each device from the network, so we could directly measure their average usage.
+We focused on personal radio use, which is the most commonly used TETRA device in the police service.
+For participants uniquely linked to a specific personal radio device, we retrieved the call duration for each device from the network so we could directly measure their average usage.
 For the rest of the participants, we applied some statistical methods to estimate their usage based on self-reported radio use and participant characteristics.

 How did you follow people to see whether they developed cancer?

-In the UK, there is a network of cancer registries, which are notified of every cancer diagnosis.
-For the participants in our study, we were able to link their information (with their consent) to the cancer registries, so we could obtain information on every cancer diagnosed among people in the study.
+In the UK, there is a network of cancer registries which are notified of every cancer diagnosis.
+For the participants in our study, we were able to link their information (with their consent) to the cancer registries and were able to obtain information on every cancer diagnosed on study participants.

 What are the main findings?